 Additionally, any young trees you recently planted will benefit from being wrapped.
 Because they haven’t grown thick enough to resist frigid temperatures, they can be damaged and die before winter ends.
 Covering them in a tree wrap will provide them the extra support they need to survive the season — however, be sure to remove the wrap near the end of the season when the young trees show signs of growing.

 Don’t Forget to Water Plants and Aerate the Soil

 One of the more important lawn care tips for winter is to never neglect to water your plants.
 Even though some may become dormant, they still require water to survive.
 Not to mention, plants can become more prone to winter burn when their water stores are depleted after not receiving water for a long time.
 Therefore, you should always water your plants throughout the winter and during dry spells.
 Although, you should not water plants when the temperature is below freezing, as the ground has a harder time absorbing it.

 Another reason why soil can have a hard time absorbing water is when it’s too compact.
 If the ground doesn’t soak up water quickly enough, it can end up pooling on the surface and freezing.
 As a result, it’s best to aerate the soil before winter arrives so that the soil will have an easier time collecting water.

 Call Us Today for Winter Lawn Care Assistance and More

-If you need lawn care in Baltimore County or nearby areas, call Go Green Lawn & Pest Control.
-We offer numerous services for Anne Arundel lawn and garden care to help maintain your property and maintain the health of your plants.
+If you need lawn care in PA, NJ, MD, DE, call Go Green Lawn & Pest Control.
+We offer numerous services for lawn and garden care to help maintain your property and maintain the health of your plants.
 To learn more about our available services and to schedule an appointment, contact us today.